data-forge/data-forge-js/README.md

 ## Getting the code

-Clone, fork or download the code from Github:
+Install via NPM and Bower as described in previous sections or clone, fork or download the code from GitHub:

 [https://github.com/Real-Serious-Games/data-forge-js](https://github.com/Real-Serious-Games/data-forge-js)

 # Key Concepts

-This section explains the key concepts related to *data-forge*.
+This section explains the key concepts of *Data-Forge*.

-## Data Source

-A plugin to load data from or save data to a particular data source.
-Examples include *file*, [*mongodb*](https://en.wikipedia.org/wiki/MongoDB) and [*HTTP*](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) ([REST API](https://en.wikipedia.org/wiki/Representational_state_transfer)) for NodeJS and just *HTTP* for the browser.

-## Data Format

-A plugin to load or save data in a particular format.
-Examples include [*CSV*](https://en.wikipedia.org/wiki/Comma-separated_values) and [*JSON*](https://en.wikipedia.org/wiki/JSON).

 ## Data Frame

 This is the *main* concept.
 A matrix of data structured as rows and columns.
+Can be considered a sequence of rows.
 Has an implicit or explicit index.
 Think of it as a spreadsheet in memory.

 ## Row

-A single *indexed* row of data in a *data frame*.
+A single row of data in a *data frame*.
 Contains a slice of data across columns.
 Has an implicit or explicit index.
-A sequence of values is associated with a row.
+An JavaScript object or an array of values is associated with each row.

 ## Column

 A single *named* column of data in a *data frame*.
-Contains a slice of data across rows.
+Contains a slice of data through all rows.
 A sequence of values is associated with a column.
 All values in a column are generally expected to have the same type, although this is not a requirement of *data-forge-js*.

 ## Index

 Used to index a data frame for operations such as *merge*.
 If not specified an integer index (starting at 0) is generated based on row position.
 An index can be explicitly set by promoting a column to an index.

+## Lazy Evaluation

+Data frames and columns are only fully evaluated when necessary.
+Operations that are applied to data frames and columns are queued up and only executed when the full data is required, for example when serializing to csv or json (`toCSV` or `toJSON`) or when baking to values (`toValues` or `toObjects`).
+A data frame or column can be forcibly evaluated by calling the `bake` function.

 ## Iterator

 An object that iterates the rows of a data frame or column.
 Iterators allow lazy evaluation (row by row evaluation) of data frames and columns.

-This is the same concept as an enumerator in C#.
+This is the same concept as an [iterator in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) or an [enumerator in C#](https://msdn.microsoft.com/en-us/library/system.collections.ienumerator(v=vs.110).aspx).

-todo: can have links here to JS resources explaining iterators.

 # Basic Usage